FrankP89/thundercar_host/README.md

-# thundercar_host
+# Thundercar Host

-This repository hosts the code for the host computer to see the visualization, etc.
+This repository hosts the code for the host computer to see the robot visualization, etc.